accessibilitywars/zaw2/content/builds/condi-soulbeast.md

 Weapon swap is optional
 1. Dagger/Dagger
 2. Dagger/Torch
-3. Dagger/Axe
+3. Axe/Dagger
-4.
+4. Dagger/Axe
-(Axe 4 can proc vicious quarry) and will do similar damage on a hybrid build.
+Dagger/Axe (Axe 4 can proc vicious quarry) runs on a similar concept and will do similar damage on a hybrid build.
 However, a ranged build is simpler to play.

 Optimised Viper's Loadout
 [GW2Skills Link](http://gw2skills.net/editor/?POQAUlZUw+YSMKmJWaXXP3Umqdn5B-DSJYmRB/YEPBCVAGOGAQFA-e)